Southern California Dog Bite Attorney

 - Keep track of your medical bills and treatments

 - Photograph the wounds

 - Don’t sign anything until you have had the chance to discuss your matter with a personal injury attorney

 For a free consultation, contact our attorneys today at 1-877-241-9554.
-Our dedicated staff is friendly and responsive, providing 24 hour availability and firm-wide commitment to each individual and family we represent.
+Our dedicated staff is friendly and responsive, providing 24-hour availability and a firm-wide commitment to each individual and family we represent.

 Our office has successfully handled hundreds of accident cases over the years, including: